Loading...

 Your new filter will now appear in the Filters list for the Adalysis section where you created it.
 Simply scroll down to Your filters at the end of the list.

-On the Accounts overview screen, you can also filter your list of linked accounts.
+Under Custom view and Audit view, you can also filter your list of linked accounts.
 For example, you can filter for accounts that have a specific alert.

 Alert name: Display campaigns that don't exclude sensitive content